Affiliate links on Android Authority may earn us a commission. Learn more.

 Regardless of the operating system onboard, HUAWEI is unable to use Google services on its devices and doesn’t seem to have access to the most recent versions of Android either.

 Making matters worse, HUAWEI can’t even commit to a concrete promise of how long it will update its phones.
-In the case of the P50 Pro, it told us this: “Updates will be provided and maintained regularly throughout the full lifecycle of the product.”
+In the case of the P50 Pro from 2022, it told us this: “Updates will be provided and maintained regularly throughout the full lifecycle of the product.”
 That could mean anything, really.

 Likewise, the company also told us this at one point in an email: